 Article 1 of 5

-"Make love, not War" was a slogan from the flower power era 30-40 years ago.
-The Beatles with Indian yogis, a stooned Janis Joplin and Jimi Hendrix preached the message of "Peace, charity and the free divine spirit".
-Changes in the currents of time created changes in man's emotional and thought life.
+"Make love, not war" was a slogan from the flower power era 30-40 years ago.
+The Beatles with Indian yogis, a stoned Janis Joplin and Jimi Hendrix preached the message of "Peace, love and the free divine spirit".
+Changes in the currents of time created changes in the emotional and mental life of man.

 Changes that can be fleeting or permanent.
-The fugitives follow the trend of the times and are on the "beat".
-The lasting ones are those that have changed people's being and behavior for the better or worse.
-The lasting can be unforeseen and random, such as constant or periodic pursuit of set sub-goals and main goals in a structured way with the "right tools at the right time and place".
+The fleeting follow the trend of the times and are on the “beat”.
+The permanent are those that have changed the nature and behavior of people for the better or worse.
+The permanent can be unforeseen and random, such as constant or periodic striving for set goals and objectives in a structured way with the “right tools at the right time and place”.

 Flower power evolved into the new age, and the number of books, TV and movies exploded on topics such as self-realization to find one's divine self.
 The unstructured was put into a system when the need and demand proved to be still growing.